Get Started Searching CINAHL

 We're going to start with CINAHL, the world's most comprehensive database of full-text nursing and allied health journals.

-Click on the All Subjects drop-down menu and select Health Sciences.
+Click on the Subjects drop-down menu, select Health Sciences, and click Search.

 Scroll down and click on CINAHL Complete